guilhermerodrigues680/freeCodeCamp-coderbyte-dynamic-programming-course-golang-implementation/README.md

 You way assume that all input numbers are nonnegative.

 ### 💻 howSum
+Write a function `howSum(targetSum, numbers)` that takes in a targetSum and an array of numbers as arguments.

+The function should return an array containing any combination of elements that add up to exactly the targetSum.
+If there is no combination that adds up to the targetSum, the return null.

+If there are multiple combinations possible, you may return any single one.

 ### 💻 bestSum
 ### 💻 canConstruct
 ### 💻 countConstruct